NimmaDileep/BaseLanguageCompiler/spec.md

 You can assign Any to any other type, but not vice-versa String comparison goes character by character to compare (doesn’t check length first)

-## Comments

-* We can comment out lines of code by prefixing it with '//'.

-  Syntax- `// code`

 ## Types

 * `Boolean`